Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that income in Morisset is lower than average nationally.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 indicates that Morisset has lower incomes compared to national averages.
 The median income is $41,916 and the average is $51,698.
-This contrasts with Rest of NSW where the median income is $52,390 and the average is $65,215.
-Based on Wage Price Index growth of 8.86% from July 2023 to September 2025, current estimates for Morisset would be approximately $45,630 (median) and $56,278 (average).
-According to the 2021 Census, household incomes in Morisset fall between the 2nd and 7th percentiles nationally.
-Income distribution shows that 33.8% of residents earn between $400 - $799 per week.
-In contrast, the broader area has a higher proportion earning between $1,500 - $2,999 per week at 29.9%.
-With 43.0% earning under $800 per week, income constraints significantly impact local spending patterns.
-Housing affordability pressures are severe with only 78.8% of income remaining after housing costs, ranking at the 3rd percentile nationally.
+In contrast, Rest of NSW shows a median income of $52,390 and an average of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year ending June 2023, current estimates for Morisset are approximately $45,630 (median) and $56,278 (average) as of September 2025.
+According to the 2021 Census, incomes in Morisset fall between the 2nd and 7th percentiles nationally.
+The income distribution shows that 33.8% of residents earn between $400 and $799 per week (1,605 people), compared to the broader area where the $1,500 - $2,999 bracket leads at 29.9%.
+With 43.0% earning under $800 per week, income constraints significantly impact local spending patterns in Morisset.
+Housing affordability pressures are severe, with only 78.8% of income remaining after housing costs, ranking at the 3rd percentile nationally.

 Frequently Asked Questions - Income